rklymentiev/py-for-neuro/slides/chapter2_04_pep8.md

 Notes: The indentation level of lines of code in Python determines how statements are grouped together.
 Use 4 spaces per indentation level.

 Continuation lines should align wrapped elements either vertically using Python's implicit line joining inside parentheses, brackets and braces, or using a hanging indent.
-When using a hanging indent the following should be considered; there should be no arguments on the first line and further indentation should be used to clearly distinguish itself as a continuation line
+When using a hanging indent the following should be considered; there should be no arguments on the first line and further indentation should be used to clearly distinguish itself as a continuation line.

 ---